 We describe the idea of the proof of Theorem~\ref{thm:divisorialcaseint}.
 To avoid technical difficulties, we assume $\dim (\mathfrak{B}) =1$ in this subsection.
 Let $A$ be an abelian variety of dimension $n$ over $\overline{K}$ and let $X$ be a closed subvariety of $A$ of codimension $1$.
 Remark that $X$ has dense small points if and only if $X$ has canonical height $0$ with respect to an even ample line bundle (cf. Proposition~\ref{prop:dense-height0}).
 Then what we should show is that if $X$ is not a special subvariety, then $X$ has positive canonical height.
-From Theorem~\ref{thm:yamaki72int} proved in \cite{yamaki6} and \cite{yamaki7} together with a few arguments, one sees that it suffices to show the theorem under the assumption that $A$ is nowhere degenerate and has trivial $\overline{K}/k$-trace.
-Further, noting that any effective divisor is the pullback of an ample divisor by some homomorphism (cf. \cite[p.88, Remarks on effective divisors by Nori]{mumford}), one finds that it suffices to show the following assertion (cf. Proposition~\ref{prop:main1}): Assume that $A$ is a nowhere degenerate abelian variety with trivial $\overline{K}/k$-trace.
-Let $X$ be a subvariety of $A$ of codimension $1$ and suppose that $X$ is ample.
-Then $X$ has positive canonical height.
+From Theorem~\ref{thm:yamaki72int}, which is proved in \cite{yamaki6} and \cite{yamaki7}, together with a few arguments, one sees that it suffices to show the theorem under the assumption that $A$ is nowhere degenerate and has trivial $\overline{K}/k$-trace, where ``$A$ is nowhere degenerate'' essentially means ``$A$ has potentially good reduction everywhere''; see \S~\ref{sect:NC} for the precise terminology.
+Further, noting that any effective divisor is the pullback of an ample divisor by some homomorphism (cf. \cite[p.88, Remarks on effective divisors by Nori]{mumford}), one finds that it suffices to show the following assertion (cf. Proposition~\ref{prop:main1}): Assume that $A$ is a nowhere degenerate abelian variety with trivial $\overline{K}/k$-trace; let $X$ be a subvariety of $A$ of codimension $1$ and suppose that $X$ is ample; then $X$ has positive canonical height.

-In this description, we furthermore make the following assumption: \begin{enumerate} {(\alph{enumi})} \item there exists an abelian scheme $f : \mathscr{A} \to \mathfrak{B}$ with zero-section $0_f$ and with geometric generic fiber $A$, and $X$ is defined over $K$; \item $0 \notin X$; \item $\# k > \aleph_0$, i.e., $k$ has uncountably infinite cardinality. \end{enumerate} One can see that those assumptions do not give essential restrictions.
+In this description, we furthermore make the following assumption: \begin{enumerate} {(\alph{enumi})} \item there exists an abelian scheme $f : \mathscr{A} \to \mathfrak{B}$ with zero-section $0_f$ and with geometric generic fiber $A$, and $X$ is defined over $K$; \item $0 \notin X$; \item $\# k > \aleph_0$, i.e., $k$ has uncountably infinite cardinality. \end{enumerate} As we can see later, those assumptions do not give essential restrictions.